tudelft3d/City3D/README.md

 ---

 ### Run City3D
+For the [commandline example](./Example), you can simply build and run it (the paths to the input files are hard-coded in the [code](./Example/main.cpp)).

-This demo version adapts the UI of [PolyFit](https://github.com/LiangliangNan/PolyFit), which provides a simple user interface with a few buttons (with numbered icons) and screen hints corresponding to these steps.
-Just click the buttons following the hints.
+The demo version adapts the UI of [PolyFit](https://github.com/LiangliangNan/PolyFit), which provides a simple user interface with a few buttons (with numbered icons).
+Just click the buttons one by one in the specified order.

 ---